plusiv/portainer-deployer/README.md

 ## 🧐 About <a name = "about"></a>

-__Portainer Deployer__ is a command-line tool built in Python to abstract some [Portainer](https://www.portainer.io/)'s features by using its [API](https://docs.portainer.io/v/ce-2.11/).
+__Portainer Deployer__ is a command-line tool developed in Python to abstract some [Portainer](https://www.portainer.io/)'s features by using its [API](https://docs.portainer.io/v/ce-2.11/).
 The principal use case for this application is to manage Stacks using the terminal in the CI/CD process, making it faster and easy.

 ## 🏁 Getting Started <a name = "getting_started"></a>